- Civil Fraud, False Claims, Qui Tam and Whistleblower Actions

 - A government contractor in connection with a former affiliate’s prosecution for making false statements to the government regarding security clearances.

 - A manufacturer of high-tech parts for military aircraft under investigation for falsified testing data.

 - An IT contractor in a criminal and civil investigation by the DOJ regarding violations of the False Claims Act.

 - A senior White House official in connection with allegations of false statements and obstruction.

 - A Member of Congress in relation to allegations of false statements and disclosures.

-- A government official indicted for making false statements and obstructing justice in connection with the agency and congressional investigations into lobbyist Jack Abramoff's dealings.
+- A government official indicted for making false statements and obstructing justice during both the agency and congressional investigations into lobbyist Jack Abramoff’s dealings.

 - The nation’s largest privately held scrap metal company during an antitrust investigation.

 - Criminal antitrust investigations involving price fixing, bid rigging, and market allocation.

 We are also a go-to source of assistance for communications firms, manufacturers, insurance carriers, and other companies facing criminal investigation or prosecution, which in the recent past has included: